DaihaoWu/Finetuning4TextGeneration/README.md

 We utilize the following datasets from **TextDiffuser**:
 - **MARIO10M**: First 50k samples used for fine-tuning.
-- **TMDBEval500**: A benchmark dataset for evaluating text rendering quality.
+- **MARIOEval/TMDBEval500**: A benchmark dataset for evaluating text rendering quality.

 For more details, refer to the original MARIO dataset paper [here](https://arxiv.org/abs/2307.09708).
+Implementation Details are contained in /Dataset/README.md.

 ---